“This city… it’s dirty… dirty in ways no kid should see…”

 There are few online references to either Lucky or his father, perhaps little surprise given the man’s 1992 death, but printed ones are more common.
 Kane Sr. seems to have served on NOPD for quite a long while.
 It’s with a feeling of some oddness that Emil realizes he isn’t sure exactly how old his father was.

 Some stories mention him catching this or that bad guy, receiving this or that commendation from his superiors.
-It’s pleasant enough to read, especially for a boy whose mater spoke little about his father.
+It’s pleasant enough to read, especially for a boy whose mother spoke little about his father.

 And especially after his talk with Lucky.